gleam-lang/website/book-src/tour/try.md

 # Try

 In Gleam if a function can either succeed or fail then it normally will return the `Result` type.
-With `Result` a successful return value is wrapped in an `Ok` record, and wrapping any error value in an `Error` record.
+With `Result`, a successful return value is wrapped in an `Ok` record, and an error value is wrapped in an `Error` record.

 ```rust,noplaypen
 // parse_int(String) -> Result(Int, String)